Aaront028/vivada/README.md

 Now, whenever you switch branches, the environment file will be automatically updated.

-# Netlify Deployment environment variables
-# Netlify Deployment Setup
+# Netlify Deployment Environment Variables and Setup

 To deploy your Angular application to Netlify, a few configurations are necessary.
 By default, Angular does not recognize `process.env`, and Netlify uses `.env` environment variables instead of environment.ts.
 To bridge this gap, we've integrated a library called `@ngx-env/builder`.
 This library enables us to utilise Netlify's environment variables during the build process.
 We've already configured this dependency in our application to search for `process.env`.